sap-tutorials/Tutorials/tutorials/iot-edge-install-smartsensing/iot-edge-install-smartsensing.md

     >It means the application implemented in the **Extension** can use the dynamically provided value of `bindings` just by [reading the value of the environment variable](https://www.golangprograms.com/how-to-set-get-and-list-environment-variables.html) `SERVICE_BINDINGS`.

-    >[Here](https://www.geeksforgeeks.org/environment-variables-in-linux-unix/) you can find further references on the usage of environment variables in Linux.
+    >[Here](https://www.geeksforgeeks.org/environment-variables-in-linux-unix/) you can found further references on the usage of environment variables in Linux.

-5. Open the file `Chart.yaml`.
-Since the **Extension UI** is using semantic version, you might would like to update `version` and `appVersion` to the same version provided to your container image to keep the container image aligned with the application version, i.e. the version number `1.0.0` specified for `image.tag`, and save it.
+5. Open the file `Chart.yaml`, you might would like to update `version` and `appVersion` to the same version provided to your container image, i.e. the version number `1.0.0` specified for `image.tag`, and save it.

 6. Check the project is correct with the `helm lint` command in a new terminal shell.